ChemmineR-V2 Manual

 source("http://bioconductor.org/biocLite.R") # Sources the biocLite.R installation script.

-biocLite("ChemmineR") # Installs the package.
+biocLite("ChemmineR") # Installs ChemmineR package.

 Alternatively, one can download the package and then install it as shown below.
 Note: this is not the recommended approach for installing Bioconductor packages.